ggreer/jekyll-gallery-generator/README.md

 To take a specific gallery and include it in any page, create a `_includes/gallery.html` file and call the specific gallery with this liquid tag: `{% gallery my-gallery %}`

+Or, pass it in your page's frontmatter using `gallery_name`

 An example `gallery.html` looks like:

 ```